zhouzhou826/Canva/README.md

 ## Coding test results - REJECTED

-**I am leaving this feedback here so that anybody appearing for the test should know their marking standards.**
+**I am leaving this feedback here so that anybody appearing for the test should know Canva's marking standards.
+My overall guess of the assessment was that the accessor was asked to fail the assessment whichever way possible.
+I would be delighted ot hear your comments on my code on amarsh.anand@gmail.com **

 Hi Amarsh,